mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > 4\.
 Furthermore, the appearance of this world is like a **mock show**, a magical illusion.
 Like a magical show it deceives, deludes, and defrauds us, is false when compared with ultimate reality.

 Because by ignorance we can see the world, but the world is already something different from the real picture of the world, because it is something appearing on the surface.
 I told you before, the basic nature of existence is nothing but dynamic action.
 [It is] just like [rapidly spinning a string with a coin tied to the end].
 The motion always leaves its own form, the circle formed by the coin.
 Do you understand?
 So you can see the form of the circle, but this is nothing but form, provisional being.
 When the movement stops, it disappears.
 This is the world we understand.
 That’s why when you decide something, the next moment you aren’t satisfied – because it is nothing but the form of a circle created by the coin.
-This form is not different from the movement itself; that’s why all we have to do is to understand the movement itself, *through* this form.
+This form is not different from the movement itself; that’s why all we have to do is to understand the movement itself, *through* this form. *Form* is the human world.

-*Form* is the human world.
-That’s why the human world is just like a mock show, a magic show: because are completely deceived by this form.
+That’s why the human world is just like a mock show, a magic show: because we are completely deceived by this form.
 We take the picture of the form with the “camera” of our six consciousnesses, and then we believe this is the world that we have to depend on.
 But next moment, it disappears.

 > Things, as Vasubandhu says, are not a trustworthy support.
-It is assumed that the world of conditioned things is manufactured by ignorance, and Nagarjuna, in his great commentary, shows that ignorance and the products of the magician’s art have the following attributes in common: They are neither inside a person, not outside, nor both inside or outside; ...
+It is assumed that the world of conditioned things is manufactured by ignorance, and Nagarjuna, in his great commentary, shows that ignorance and the products of the magician’s art have the following attributes in common: They are neither inside a person, nor outside, nor both inside or outside; ...

 Do you know magicians? *[He chuckles.]* The magician always has a certain trick.
 But that trick is just a trick.
 The trick doesn’t matter; a trick is a trick.
-You believe the magician’s magic is inside of the ping pong ball, [like in] kids’ magic shows. [...]
-So you show this [...] and one by one you can create another ping pong ball here, again and again, [...]
+You believe the magician’s magic is inside of the ping pong ball, [like in] kids’ magic shows.
+The ball is cut in half.
+So you show this [...] and one by one you can create another ping pong ball here, again and again, like this. [...]
 It’s a trick. *[Laughter.]* But the magic art is not in the ping pong ball, okay?
 You believe the magic art is inside the ping pong ball; I don’t think so, that is just a trick.
-The real magic art is not inside of the ping pong ball, nor outside, [neither] you or the magician.
-In communication, already here it comes up – and then you believe.
+The real magic art is not inside of the ping pong ball, nor outside.
+[That means] you or the magician in communication, already here it comes up – and then you believe.
+Do you understand?

 So that’s why Nagarjuna says, “[neither] inside or outside.”

 > ... they can therefor not be localized with reference to persons; there is nothing real that has been either produced or destroyed; no real event, with an essence of its own, has taken place.
 And yet, although ignorance is not real, it is the conditions for all kinds of activity.
 Similarly, the musical instruments conjured up by magic are empty, deceptive, without reality, without objective basis, and yet one can hear their music and can see them.